KPeethi/medical-etl-system/PRODUCTION_SETUP.md

 For deployment assistance or configuration questions:
 - Check the logs in the configured `LOGS_DIR`
 - Run with `--verbose` for detailed output
-- Use `--demo` mode for testing configuration
+- Use `--dry-run` mode for testing configuration
 - Verify Tesseract installation with auto-detection

 ## Security Notes